greenelab/covid19-review/content/95-ismms-himc-appendix.md

 MERS-CoV infection titers, pathogenesis, and viral RNA in prophylactic and therapeutic settings.

+#### Limitations

-** Caveats:** Most of the experiments were conducted using MERS-CoV, and SARS-CoV and a few experiments were conducted using other strains of CoV as opposed to SARS-CoV-2.
+Most of the experiments were conducted using MERS-CoV, and SARS-CoV and a few experiments were conducted using other strains of CoV as opposed to SARS-CoV-2.
 The authors note the core residues that make up the RNA interaction sites (which constitutes the NHC interaction